Cafu: Style of play

-Regarded as one of the greatest full-backs of all time, one of the best footballers of his generation, and as one of Brazil's best ever players, Cafu was a dynamic, hard-working, offensive-minded, and energetic right-sided wing-back who is mostly remembered for his great pace, stamina, tactical intelligence, distribution, and technical skills, as well as his ability to make overlapping attacking runs down the right flank and provide accurate crosses to teammates in the area.
+Cafu is regarded as one of the best right-backs in the world during his career, as well as one of the best-ranked footballers.
+Cafu was an attacking full-back before it became common, influencing future players Dani Alves, Trent Alexander-Arnold, and Achraf Hakimi.
+He was well known for his incredible ability and stamina, as well as his ability to make overlapping attacking runs down the right flank and provide accurate crosses to teammates in the area.

-In addition to his footballing ability, he was also known for his discipline, leadership, and his characteristically cheerful demeanour.
-Although he usually played as an attacking right-back, he was also capable of playing as a centre back, due to his defensive skills, or in more advanced positions, and was often deployed as a right winger.
+In addition to his footballing ability, he was also known for his discipline, leadership, and his characteristically cheerful demeanor.
+Although he usually played as an attacking right-back, he was also capable of playing as a centre-back, due to his defensive skills, or in more advanced positions, and was often deployed as a right winger.
 During his time in Italy, he was given the nickname Pendolino, after the country's express trains.

 Personal life

-Cafu is separated from his wife Regina Feliciano, who he married in 1987.
+Cafu is separated from his wife Regina Feliciano, whom he married in 1987.
 The couple had three children together: two sons (Danilo and Wellington) and a daughter (Michelle).
 On 4 September 2019, Danilo suffered a heart attack whilst playing football at his family home, after complaining about feeling unwell.
 Danilo was taken to a hospital where he later died.

 For the 2018 Brazilian general election, Cafu supported Jair Bolsonaro.